Euphoria

 Who stars in Euphoria?

-The leading cast of the first two seasons of Euphoria is:
+The current main cast of Euphoria is:

 • Zendaya (Dune: Part Two, Spider-Man: No Way Home) as Rue Bennett